tennesseeBonner1/PiBlink/README.md

 files are *The* session files, as all other files in this category are a subset of and/or are generated from a JSON file.
 They hold all session information.

-- **JSON files**:
+- **Saved Session Files**:
-    These are the saved session files.
+    These files save the entirety of a single session as one JSON file.
 If the user tries to save a session with the same name as an already saved session, a numbering scheme will ensure the new session is given a new name and the old one is not overwritten.

+- **Parameter Files**:
+    These files save whatever is in the GUI parameter panel for later use.
+They are JSON files identical to saved session files except the trial data list is blank.
+These files are not required to reopen saved sessions.
+They are provided as a mere option for convenience.

 - **Capture & Matrix View Files**
     These are simple PNG or JPG/JPEG files of the item in question.